atlas-bi/Tableau-Metadata-Exporter/README.md

 ```

 ### Run

 ```sh
 poetry run python main.py
 ```

 ## Additional Information

 Some of the PSQL queries that are run look at user and group data.
-To access these tables, try this link - https://github.com/tableau/community-tableau-server-insights.
+To access these tables, try this [guide](https://github.com/tableau/community-tableau-server-insights).
 The user data is mostly found in the ts_users data source.

-For a list of nearly all Tableau tables along with columns and descriptions, try this link - https://tableau.github.io/tableau-data-dictionary/2019.4/data_dictionary.htm
+For a list of nearly all Tableau tables along with columns and descriptions, try this [guide](https://tableau.github.io/tableau-data-dictionary/2019.4/data_dictionary.htm).